Afghans bury victims of mosque attack as toll rises to 35

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Two suicide bombers dressed as women struck a Shiite mosque in Gardez, capital of Paktia province, Friday as it was crowded with worshippers for weekly prayers.
+Two suicide bombers dressed as women struck a mosque in Gardez, capital of Paktia province, Friday as it was crowded with worshippers for Friday prayers.

 Provincial police chief Raz Mohammad Mandozai confirmed the toll.